advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-DelegatePermissions.md

-# AAD Auth Failures - Client access request failure - 'https://webdir.online.lync.com.'
+# AAD Auth Failures - Client requesting resource not in requiredResourceAccess list

-The client application has requested access to resource 'https://webdir.online.lync.com.'
-Request has failed because the client has not specified this resource in its requiredResourceAccess list.
+_"The client application has requested access to resource 'https://webdir.online.lync.com.' request has failed because the client has not specified this resource in its requiredResourceAccess list."_

 _**Applies to:** Skype for Business 2015_